rachel3834/tom_antares/README.md

         'tom_antares.antares.AntaresBroker'
     ]

-You'll need Anatares credentials to use this plugin.
+You'll need Antares credentials to use this plugin.
 You can register for an account [here](https://antares.noao.edu/accounts/register/).
 Add your Antares credentials to your project
 's `settings.py`:

     BROKER_CREDENTIALS = {